Colorectal cancer: detected early, cured 9 times out of 10

 • from your GP, who will explain how to use it.

-• Or order from monkit.depistage-colorectal.fr, using the invitation number on your invitation letter.
-Your answers to the questionnaire will determine whether the test is appropriate for your personal and family history.
+• or order it on the website monkit.depistage-colorectal.fr using the invitation number listed on your invitation letter.
+Your answers to the questionnaire will determine whether this test is appropriate based on your personal and family history.
 If so, the test will be sent to you.

 3/ Perform your test at home.